 In A Skills-Based Approach to Developing a Career, I discuss how to translate the results of a personality, interests, and strengths test into a career development plan based on building and validating a skill set; here, I suggest how to use the results of intelligence tests.

 There is value in translating your career development into skill sets; it defines your career plan in a universal language everyone understands.
 Educators and employers know skills, so talking in skills effectively bridges your education and employment experiences.
 Skill sets are also being used in most of the social media profiles, job board profiles, and personal websites.
 Finally, most professionals must commit to lifelong learning and validate their skills in some way.
 I suggest adopting the Skills-Based Approach methodology.
 It is a progression in four stages: planning, building, presenting, and validating.
 Each stage has proposed ways to achieve its objectives.
-The beauty of a skills-based approach is its simplicity and flexibility.

 I loosely use three intelligences – analytical (which I call cognitive), creative, and contextual – from Sternberg’s Triarchic Theory of Intelligence.
 I added artificial and emotional intelligence because both are receiving considerable attention nowadays and I think are distinguishable from the others.